MadBomber/aia/docs/cli-reference.md

 **Note**: If `fzf` is not installed, AIA will exit with an error.

 ### `--terse`
+**Deprecated.** Accepted for backward compatibility but has no effect.

-Adds a special instruction to the prompt asking the AI to keep responses short and to the point.
+Formerly added a special instruction to the prompt asking the AI to keep responses short and to the point.

 ```bash
 aia --terse my_prompt